Interview with Sofia Due Rosenzweig on 'Ringen' (2017)

 You went to school for film, right?
 Do you feel like your education was necessary/worth it?

-I definitely think I wouldn't be making films right now if I hadn't have done it.
+I definitely think I wouldn't be making films right now if I hadn't done it.
 It was an incredible experience to be really immersed and I do miss it.
 Art school is kind of like high school on crack.
-It's very competitive, but it's also what allowed me to make my first short film ("The Months American").
+It's very competitive, but it's also what allowed me to make my first short film, "The Months American" (2015).
 I don't recommend the experience for everyone.
 If you're the type of person who needs encouragement to create the work, then yes... it can be great.

-Did you ever kind of feel pressured after school to get another job or have a boring 9-5?
+Did you ever feel pressured after school to get another job/have a 9-5?